gimbalabs/kustomize-dandelion/README.md

 Before directly rendering an overlay, you might want to enable/disable some components (`rosetta`, `postgrest`...) by removing the corresponding `bases` from the `kustomization.yaml` in the overlay dir.

+You need to execute this from the top dir of this git repository:

 ```
 OVERLAY=testnet-full
 OUTPUT_FILE=overlays/${OVERLAY}/output.yaml # this will contain the whole deploy manifest